nemanjavlahovic/notes/Course Notes/intermediate-swift.markdown

 * When in doubt, start with a struct and migrate to a class if needed later.

 ### Chapter 6: Inheritance
-* If you don't want your class to be subclassed, but final keyword before class and its name.
+* If you don't want your class to be subclassed, put final keyword before class and its name.

 ### Chapter 7: Initializers
 * With convenience initializer you can limit amount of properties necessary for initialization of an object.
 For instance, you can provide a default value for user first name and last name, but create a convenience init for setting score.